Mahlamba Ndlopfu: The house of Nelson Mandela

-Mahlamba Ndlopfu in the 21st century
+21st century

 Since May 1994, Mahlamba Ndlopfu has been a symbol of African empowerment in South Africa, and all the Presidents elected since Mandela have come from the black community.
 The site and its gardens are subject to daily maintenance and constant renovation in order to place the President and his government in the best possible conditions.

 Architecture

 Gerard Moerdijk, the architect

-The architect of Libertas was Gerard Moerdijk (1890-1958).
+The architect of Libertas was Gerard Moerdijk (1890–1958).
 He came from a family of Dutch immigrants and was even deported during the Second Boer War.
 He was passionate about architecture, especially the Renaissance, so, after his studies in Pretoria, he went to France (École des Beaux Arts) and Italy (British School of Archeology, Rome).

 Upon his return in 1913, he specialised in the realisation of churches with a special touch, since he did not follow the traditional method.
 He received nearly 80 orders for churches in South Africa, but also in the Rhodesias and South-West Africa.
 Moerdjik was particularly interested in Greek theatres.
 His most famous masterpiece is the commemorative Voortrekker Monument, completed in 1949.

 In order to realise Libertas, Gerard Moerdijk won a competition organised by the Public Works Department and Prime Minister Jan Smuts.